 event viewer.
 Select "Run as administrator" under Event Viewer.

-MemoryDiagnostics-Results and click Find.
-The most recent result should now be highlighted and the results showing in the bottom pane of the Event Viewer window.
+MemoryDiagnostics-Resultsand click Find.
+The most recent result should now be highlighted with the details showing in the bottom pane of the Event Viewer window.

 If your results show that there are no errors, it's probably not a memory issue.
 However, if there is an error, you can research the error description and details to determine if replacing the memory will fix the issue.